nicljr/LeopardOrbital/README.md

 Users will be able to Login into the Application at least by Milestone 1

 Progress: We only got the Login Page with FireBase Authentication Up and a Main Menu with nothing inside yet.
 We are currently still designing the Buttons and Headers with MUI (Material UI) and how we can put it on our Main Menu as we run into a lot of bugs with MUI.
-[Video Link](https://drive.google.com/file/d/1HzdzxDYUXQxmYw7TCRHSaplJ8exUkde-/view?usp=sharing).

 By Milestone 2:
 -	Main Menu Page can be accessed after Logging in